 If you contribute to an employer-sponsored plan such as a 401(k), your investment options are limited to a menu approved by your employer.
 Depending on your company, that investment menu may be considerably small.

-But opening an IRA gives you access to virtually the entire investment world to build your retirement savings with.
+But opening an IRA gives you access to virtually the entire investment world to build your retirement savings.
 You can also seek the help of a financial advisor to construct a personalized investment menu using securities such as the following:

 However, IRA contribution limits are far lower than those set for 401(k) plans.
 In addition, your company may offer matching contributions up to certain limits into your 401(k).
 This is essentially free money.
-So an IRA falls short here.
+So an IRA falls short here, as well.

 Benefits and Drawbacks of a 401(k)